 Next up, the hated/beloved Walmart.
 If you’re the former, not the latter, skip to this section.

 Wal-Mart Guatemala City

 Wal-Mart has many locations in Guatemala – the also own Despensa Familiar and MaxiDespensa.
 Some people still refer to it as Hiper Paiz, as it was known before Wal-Mart bought the Guatemalan chain out.
-There are still Paiz Supermarkets around, which are very nice.
+There are still Paiz Supermarkets around, which is very nice.
 In fact, the closest one is in San Lucas, only 25 minutes from Antigua and in a new shopping mall just off CA-1, the main highway that leads to Guatemala City.

 Wal-Mart, like McDonald’s, is a remarkably similar experience no matter where you go – no exception here.
 Very similar layout and similar products.

 Of course, no membership needed here, and prices are decent.
 Don’t bother at all with produce here or at PriceSmart, as it’s much cheaper at the Mercado.

 In fact, during this trip, I saw a bag of avocados at PriceSmart retailing at five per Q30+ ($ 3.79 USD).
 A steal, right?
 Except that the next day, a friend bought six avocados at Antigua’s Mercado for Q2.
 No, that’s not a typo.
 Literally for $ 0.25 USD.
 Now, buying new clothing at the Mercado, I would not recommend it unless you enjoy purchasing very disposable clothing.